 Degree Type: Certificate Program

 Program Educational Objectives: The SE Certificate Program takes students with traditional engineering backgrounds (mechanical, electrical, aerospace, etc.) and produces graduates who can effectively use SE methods, process and tools to approach and analyze complex problems and select appropriate solutions.
 It is expected that graduates possessing these skills will go on to make substantive contributions to capability development with the DoD and AF.
-Thus, the long term program education objectives are:
+Within a few years after graduation, graduates are expected to:

 For full details regarding the SEC program, refer to Chapter 7 of the Department Blue Book.